What Makes This Good Stuff

 Please note that latex mattresses require a slat-style bed frame, rather than a traditional box spring set-up.
 Here are some non-toxic slat-style beds that we love.
 Warranties on all latex mattresses are contingent upon having a slat-style bed frame.

-This product ships directly from the manufacturer.
-Your mattress is built per-order, one at a time, so please allow 30 days for delivery.
+This product ships directly from the manufacturer and may take up to 6 weeks to arrive (although often much less!).
+Your mattress is built per-order, one at a time, so please allow extra time for delivery.

 Returns/Exchanges: Before placing your order, please read Soaring Heart’s return policy here.